Papilot History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Papilot Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Papilot family to the New World and Oceana
+Migration of the Papilot family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Papilots were some of the first of the immigrants to arrive in North America: Percy Pamphillion, and Edgar Pamphillion, who came to Canada sometime between 1884 and 1938 as "Home Children" orphans.